microsoft/bedrock-cli/docs/service-management.md

 Add a new service into this initialized spk project repository

 Options:
   -c, --helm-chart-chart <helm-chart>                         bedrock helm chart name. --helm-chart-* and --helm-config-* are exclusive; you may only use one. (default: "")
   -r, --helm-chart-repository <helm-repository>               bedrock helm chart repository. --helm-chart-* and --helm-config-* are exclusive; you may only use one. (default: "")
   -b, --helm-config-branch <helm-branch>                      bedrock custom helm chart configuration branch. --helm-chart-* and --helm-config-* are exclusive; you may only use one. (default: "")
   -p, --helm-config-path <helm-path>                          bedrock custom helm chart configuration path. --helm-chart-* and --helm-config-* are exclusive; you may only use one. (default: "")
   -g, --helm-config-git <helm-git>                            bedrock helm chart configuration git repository. --helm-chart-* and --helm-config-* are exclusive; you may only use one. (default: "")
-  -d, --packages-dir <dir>                       The directory containing the mono-repo packages. (default: "") -n, --display-name <display-name>              Display name of the service.
-  -m, --maintainer-name <maintainer-name>        The name of the primary maintainer for this service. (default: "maintainer name")
+  -d, --packages-dir <dir>                                    The directory containing the mono-repo packages. (default: "") -n, --display-name <display-name>                           Display name of the service. (default: "") -m, --maintainer-name <maintainer-name>                     The name of the primary maintainer for this service. (default: "maintainer name")
   -e, --maintainer-email <maintainer-email>                   The email of the primary maintainer for this service. (default: "maintainer email")
   --git-push                                                  SPK CLI will try to commit and push these changes to a new origin/branch named after the service. (default: false)
+  --variable-group-name <variable-group-name>                 The Azure DevOps Variable Group.
+  --middlewares <comma-delimitated-list-of-middleware-names>  Traefik2 middlewares you wish to to be injected into your Traefik2 IngressRoutes (default: "")
   -h, --help                                                  output usage information
 ```

 **NOTE:**